vmihalko/ksh/src/cmd/INIT/README-mamake.md

 * `notrace`: Disables echoing (xtrace) of shell action commands.
   This does not disable the trace header for the containing rule (see *Shell actions* below).
 * `virtual`: Marks a rule that is not associated with any file.
-  The commands within are executed every time the Mamfile is processed.
+  The commands within are executed every time the rule is processed.
-  By convention, a virtual rule named `all` makes everything, and a virtual rule named `install` performs installation.
+  By convention, a virtual rule with target `install` performs pre-installation.

 At strict level 1 and up, specifying the following *attribute*s is deprecated and will produce a warning; at strict level 2 and up,